-Kino Eyes -The European Movie Masters has three full Academic partners who are responsible for delivering the programme and enjoys the support of a wide range of associated partners, who collaborate at different levels, from teaching to consultancy and promotion.
+Kino Eyes -The European Movie Masters has four full Academic partners who are responsible for delivering the programme and enjoys the support of a wide range of associated partners, who collaborate at different levels, from teaching to consultancy and promotion.

 The partner HEIs led many international projects and training activities in the past, which gave them a wide experience in international co-operation.